huzmo/HuzAmp/README.md

 ## Component Selection
 ### Op-Amps
 The Texas Instruments OPA1641 was selected, offering:
-- Low total harmonic distortion (THD) of 0.00005%, ensuring transparency and minimal coloration of the bass tone
+- Low total harmonic distortion (THD) of 0.00005%, ensuring a clean signal output.
-- Low input noise (5.1 nV/√Hz), which helps maintain signal integrity from passive bass pickups
+- Low input noise (5.1 nV/√Hz), which helps maintain signal integrity from passive bass pickups.
-- Rail-to-rail output capability and wide supply range (±2.25V to ±18V), offering headroom for dynamic signals
+- Rail-to-rail output capability and wide supply range (±2.25V to ±18V), offering headroom for dynamic signals.
-- Unity-gain stability, making it ideal for both buffering and gain stages in the preamp chain
+- Unity-gain stability, making it ideal for both buffering and gain stages in the preamp chain.

 ### Power Amp
 The Texas Instruments TPA3116D2DADR Class-D amplifier module drives the speaker load efficiently, offering:
-- >90% efficiency, minimizing heat and power waste
+- >90% efficiency, minimizing heat and power waste.
-- Simple mono configuration
+- Simple mono configuration.
-- Integrated self-protection circuits, including short-circuit, thermal, and undervoltage protection
+- Integrated self-protection circuits, including short-circuit, thermal, and undervoltage protection.

 These core components were selected with audio fidelity in mind while keeping conscious of form factor, cost, and thermals.